FIRSTRobotics/fms-manual/source/event-manager/about-tab/about-tab.rst

 [Blue] For traditional versions of FMS, check for available updated versions and initiate the install process

-[Green] Current software license, which was agreed to upon installation of the software
+The EULA software license, which was agreed to upon installation of the software, is also available for review.

 There is no built in update capability in the Off-Season version of the software.
 In the traditional version, once an update download has been initiated, download progress statistics will be displayed and the installation process will begin automatically.